tensorflow/mlir-hlo/stablehlo/docs/roadmap.md

 **StableHLO v1.0** will implement high-priority improvements, including cleaning up the frontend contract (with the goal that StableHLO programs only include ops from the StableHLO dialect, rather than today's mixture of dialects and unregistered attributes) and providing a reference implementation.
-Having obtained these improvements and resolved key specification compliance issues, StableHLO will be ready for full compatibility guarantees - 5 years of forward and backward compatibility.
 We are planning to release StableHLO v1.0 in H2 2023.

 ## Workstreams